 - At least one nice outfit and one pair of nice shoes

 - Comfortable shoes for walking in sun, rain, snow, etc.

 - Flip flops to use as shower shoes in hostels

 - Workout clothes and shoes to keep off the

 - Jacket for chillier weather – it gets cold even in the desert at night

-Most toiletries can be purchased by you in the foreign country, if you do accidentally forget something.
+Most toiletries can be purchased by you in a foreign country if you accidentally forget something.
 But try to remember the things you use every day so that you can save your money and spend your money to sample local cuisine or take a day trip!
 It is also really important to remember your medication or prescriptions as those are very hard to obtain abroad and equally hard to have shipped to you from home.
-For Medical Prescription you have to take a complete list of medicines from your physician as the many country check the list of medicines during custom check, so keep it in mind and do your home work properly.
+For Medical Prescriptions, you have to take a complete list of medicines from your physician as many countries check the list of medicines during customs checks, so keep it in mind and do your homework properly.

 - Medical Prescriptions

 - Contact Lenses (backup ones too) and solution